-Paragraph 11.5(2)(I) requires firms to maintain records that demonstrate compliance with the know your client obligations in section 13.2.1 and the suitability determination obligations in section 13.3.
+Paragraph 11.5(2)(I) requires firms to maintain records that demonstrate compliance with the know your client obligations in section 13.213.2, the know your product obligations in section 13.21 and the suitability determination obligations in section 13.3.
 This includes records for unsuitable trades in subsection 13.3(2).